 The establishment of the SBF in January 2008 resulted from the emergence of finance as an important field of study at UWC, as well as the sustained growth of programmes in management over more than a decade.
 Located in the Faculty of Economic and Management Sciences (EMS), the SBF reflects UWC's ability to respond creatively to the economy's demand to fill critical shortages of highly qualified graduates, particularly from communities previously excluded from the most attractive opportunities.

-The SBF is the largest academic teaching unit in the EMS, which also includes the Departments of Accounting, Economics, Industrial Psychology, Political Studies and the Undergraduate Division of Public Administration from the School of Government, and a number of associated research institutes.
+The SBF is the largest academic teaching unit in the EMS, which also includes the Departments of Accounting, Economics, Industrial Psychology, Information Systems, Political Studies and the Undergraduate Division of Public Administration from the School of Government, and a number of associated research institutes.
 Together, they provide our staff and students with a supportive and enriching academic and physical resource base.

 Student enrolments in postgraduate degree programmes at the SBF are expected to grow at 10% per annum, from approximately 750 in 2008 to 1 200 by 2014.
 The SBF aims to grow into one of Africa's leading business schools, and to be globally competitive.
 Locally, the SBF currently operates in a competitive educational environment, flanked by two of South Africa's leading business schools.